The Blockheads: Line-up changes

+Albums and gigs

 On 23 November 2013, the band released the studio album Same Horse Different Jockey, 35 years to the day from when the band's only number one "Hit Me with Your Rhythm Stick" was released.
 The promotional video for the album, featuring the song "Greed", was directed and photographed by cinematographer Stuart Harris and included cameo appearances by Martin Freeman, Toby Jones and Rowland Rivron.

 In December 2014, the band performed a parody of "Reasons to Be Cheerful, Part 3" at the conclusion of Charlie Brooker's Charlie Brooker's 2014 Wipe on BBC Two.

-Currently there is a definitive documentary, Beyond the Call of Dury, in production by Free Seed Films focusing on the band members' individual careers as well as their involvement with Ian Dury.
-The documentary will highlight the countless number of studio sessions that each member has contributed to such as The Clash's London Calling, Roy Budd's Get Carter Soundtrack, Roger Daltrey's solo career, Nick Cave's Nocturama and Frankie Goes to Hollywood's "Relax".
+Musical style

+The Blockheads' style has been described as encompassing new wave, post-punk, funk, disco, and punk.